Mercy Care Advantage

 Complete health and drug coverage to fit your life

-In 2020, our service areas for the following Medicaid programs will include: AHCCCS Complete Care (ACC) - Gila, Maricopa and Pinal counties; AHCCCS ALTCS - Gila, Maricopa, Pima and Pinal counties; and Arizona Division of Developmental Disabilities – All counties in the State of Arizona.
+Our service areas for the following Medicaid programs are: AHCCCS Complete Care (ACC) - Gila, Maricopa and Pinal counties; AHCCCS ALTCS - Gila, Maricopa, Pima and Pinal counties; and Arizona Division of Developmental Disabilities – All counties in the State of Arizona.

 If you have questions or need assistance, Mercy Care Advantage Member Services representatives are available to help you.